Marbventa/matsim-berlin/src/main/java/org/matsim/run/linTimVehicleCirculation/RLTVC_Documentation.md

 <i>isMetropolitianArea</i> is a Boolean set to true, if the network should be split into different transit-modes.<br>
 <i>predefinedFilter</i> is a String giving information about how the TransitRoutes should be filtered.
 Expected is "mode", currently no alternative is implemented.<br>
 <i>limitToGrossraumBerlin</i>is a Boolean set to true, if buses should be split into running inside and running outside of Berlin.<br>
-<i>filterObject</i> defines the transport-mode which should be exported.<br>
+<i>filterObject</i> defines the transport mode which should be exported.<br>
 <br>
 <p align="justify">This function assigns every selected TransitRoute an Integer.
-The integer represents the ID of a LinTim line.</p>
+The Integer represents the ID of a LinTim line.</p>
 </details>

 <details>